 During the first and second year, trainees have the opportunity to acquire teaching experience by contributing to instruction of 4th year veterinary students in the diagnostics rotation.
 After the third year, trainees with a specific interest in teaching may, with the agreement and mentorship of course directors, have the opportunity to deliver one or more lectures in the Veterinary Bacteriology, Virology, or Immunology courses in the DVM curriculum.

-Applicants must hold the DVM degree or equivalent.
+Applicants must hold the DVM degree or equivalent from an AVMA accredited institution.
 U.S. citizenship or permanent residency is not required, but is preferred.
 Applications should include veterinary college transcripts, curriculum vitae, statement of professional goals and three letters of reference.

 Please submit applications to:

 Claire Miller, DVM, PhD, DACVM

 Department of Veterinary Microbiology and Pathology